-The Danish Veterinary and Food Administration is responsible for ensuring that export of animals and animal products fulfill the conditions for import into the country of destination.
+The Danish Veterinary and Food Administration is responsible for ensuring that export of animals and animal products fulfills the conditions for import to the country of destination.
 Compulsory washing and disinfection of empty animal trucks arriving in Denmark reduce the risk of introducing animal diseases.

 Introduction

-Danish exporters of animals and animal products must be registered at the Danish Veterinary and Food Administration.
-The exporter is obligated to notify the Regional Veterinary and Food Control Authorities about each consignment before the export.
-The written notifications shall among other things specify type of product, amount, place of dispatch and destination.
+Danish exporters of animals and animal products must be registered with the Danish Veterinary and Food Administration.
+The exporter is obligated to notify the DVFA about each consignment before the export.
+The written notifications have to specify, among other things, the type of product, amount, place of dispatch, and destination.

 If an outbreak of a transmissible animal disease occurs in Denmark, the export of animals of susceptible species will be halted.